rickelsum/hacktrick-home-lab/README.md

-# hacktrick-docker-wordpress
+# hacktrick-web-docker
-My Example Docker Compose Setup I use for quickly deploying a Wordpress site with Redis Cache.
+My Example Docker Compose Setup I use for developing and quickly deploying web applications.